roxmer/bibbox-documentation/docs/installation.md

 6. You can now access the BIBBOX from anywhere in the web by calling your domain or IP:Port combination in the browser's address bar!

 ![alt text](images/installation/bibbox.jpg "Welcome to BIBBOX")

+## 5a.) local DNS configuration (local test without domain name)

+Iy you would like to test the BIBBOX System localy without a domain you can use smale DNS proxy (aka "Fake DNS") tool to simulate a domain address.

+* Download the dnschef tool https://thesprawl.org/media/projects/dnschef-0.3.zip (Depending on your browser you have to confirm the certificate or add the certificate to an exception list)
+* Unzip the folder
+* Create a file called bibbox.ini, replace the **bibbox.local.domain** with the baseurl you selected and the ip address **192.168.10.10** with the ip your VM is accessable.

+                [A] # Queries for IPv4 address records *.bibbox.local.domain=**192.168.10.10**

+* Run: **sudo ./dnschef.py --file bibbox.ini -q** in the folder
+        * If you get an error like:
+                Traceback (most recent call last):
+                File "./dnschef.py", line 39, in <module>
+                from dnslib import *
+                ImportError: No module named dnslib
+        * You need to add the requerd moduls to your system: sudo pip install dnslib